Data that Keeps the Water Flowing

 53%

-Of water main in U.S. is near or beyond its design life
+Of water main in the U.S. is near or beyond its design life

 $625B